sketchplugins/plugin-directory/README.md

 - [Rotate Line](https://github.com/eric-adstage/sketch_rotateline), by Eric Foster: More precise rotation for line objects in Sketch compared to the native Rotate tool, which only offers arbitrary rotation.
 Includes a 'Rotate a Copy' feature and Relative and Absolute rotation as well.
 - [RulerGrid](https://github.com/ryanlanglois/rulergrid), by Ryan Langlois: A Sketch.app plugin to create a grid with rulers.
 - [Sass Colors](https://github.com/arshad/sketch-sass-colors), by Arshad Chummun: Displays colors as preconfigure Sass variables for Sketch.
-- [Save-with-Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
+- [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
 - [Scale All in Place](https://github.com/delighted/sketch-scale-all-in-place), by Delighted Inc.: Scale all in place: Resize all selected shapes or layers, in place, from center.
 - [ScrollMotion](https://github.com/jonmmay/sketch-scrollmotion), by Jon May: Sketch plugin to export ScrollMotion
 - [Segmented Circle](https://github.com/design4use/gb-sketch-segmentcircle), by German Bauer: A plugin that creates a circle with a configurable number of segments.